MC Hammer: Christian beliefs and ministry

-In 1984, Burrell began attending Bible studies, joined a street ministry, and formed a gospel rap group with Jon Gibson (or J.G.) known as the Holy Ghost Boy(s).
+In 1984, Burrell began attending Bible studies, joined a street ministry, and formed a gospel rap group with Jon Gibson known as the Holy Ghost Boy(s).
 In 1986, Burrell and Tramaine Hawkins performed with Gibson's band in concerts at various venues, such as the Beverly Theatre in Beverly Hills.
 Several songs were recorded together, collaborating on "The Wall" from Gibson's album Change of Heart (1988), prior to Hammer's mainstream success.
 This was CCM's first rap hit by a blue-eyed soul singer and/or duo.
 Burrell also produced "Son of the King" at that time, releasing it on his debut album Feel My Power (1986).

 Raised Pentecostal, Hammer strayed from his Christian faith during his success, before returning to ministry.
 His awareness of this can be found in a film he wrote and starred in called Please Hammer Don't Hurt 'Em: The Movie (1990), in which he also plays the charismatic preacher character named "Reverend Pressure".
 Nonetheless, as a tribute to his faith, Hammer vowed/promised to dedicate at least one song on each album to God.

 During 1991, Hammer was featured on the single "The Blood" from the BeBe & CeCe Winans album, Different Lifestyles.
 In 1992, the song peaked at No. 8 on the Christian charts.

-Hammer later reaffirmed his beliefs in October 1997, and began a television ministry called M.C.
-Hammer and Friends on the Trinity Broadcasting Network, as well as appearing on Praise the Lord programs where he went public about his devotion to ministry as an ordained minister.
+Hammer later reaffirmed his beliefs in October 1997, and began a television ministry called MC Hammer and Friends on the Trinity Broadcasting Network, as well as appearing on Praise the Lord programs where he went public about his devotion to ministry as an ordained minister.
 Hammer officiated at the celebrity weddings of actor Corey Feldman and Susie Sprague on October 30, 2002 (as seen on VH1's The Surreal Life), and also at Mötley Crüe's Vince Neil and Lia Gerardini's wedding in January 2005.

-During an interview on TBN (between 1997 and 1998), Hammer claimed he adopted the "M.C." back into his name which now stood for 'Man of Christ'.
+During an interview on TBN (between 1997 and 1998), Hammer claimed he adopted the "MC" back into his name which now stood for 'Man of Christ'.
 Hammer continued to preach while still making music, running a social media business and television show, and devotes time to prison and youth ministries.
 From 2009 to 2010, Hammer joined Jaeson Ma at a crusade in Asia.
 Minister and mentor to Ma for more than a decade, Hammer assisted and co-starred in his documentary film 1040, which explores the spread of Christianity throughout Asia.